MockTab

 What are the system requirements?

 macOS 13 (Ventura) or later, on Apple Silicon or Intel.
 A supported Wacom tablet over USB or Bluetooth.
-Around 30 MB on disk.
+About 10 MB on disk.

 Is there a Linux, Windows, or Haiku version?

-No. macOS only.
+No. Mac only.
 For Linux and Windows, use OpenTabletDriver.

 How do I install it?